-We are obsessed with DevOps performance at EdgeDelta, so we did a side-by-side comparison of the top log management collectors on the market.
-We used the open-source Vector Test Harness tool which was developed by Timber.io (https://github.com/timberio/vector-test-harness).
+At Edge Delta, we’re obsessed with DevOps performance.
+So, we performed a side-by-side comparison of the top log management collectors on the market.
+To do so, used the open-source Test Harness tool, which was developed by Vector (formerly Timber Technologies, since acquired by Datadog).

 The results show that data throughput varies widely across the different agents, as well across different functions of the agents.

 In this section, we’ll detail how we went about comparing the different log collection agents, starting with the testing elements.